Infringement activities on and within the platform are not tolerated.

 1. Copyright infringement reports from third parties

 The SkillS4i Policy provides for the removal of courses and downloadable contents from our service if the violation by copyright owner notice of the original content is reported.
-It is also part of our Policy to remove all courses and downloadable contents from any Collaborator that is considered a repeat offender (for which SkillS4i has received more than two valid violation notices).
-We reserve the right to close a Collaborator’s account at any time, even when a teacher publishes content that violates the copyrights of others.
+It is also part of our Policy to remove all courses and downloadable contents that are considered a repeat offender (for which SkillS4i has received more than two valid violation notices).

 2. How to send a report